Published: 08 February 2022 by Dominic Lenton

 Generally due to the type of work and the restrictions on children working in licenced premises, children under 16 tend to work in kitchens and back of house areas, rather than any front of house or bar areas.

-It is also important to note that local bylaws need to be considered when employing children, so these should be looked at as well.
+It is also important to note that local bylaws need to be considered when employing young people, so these should be looked at as well.

 Yes, as you said, young people can work at licenced premises, but are they actually allowed to serve alcohol at these premises?
 Because that could be a problem.